Kim Eun-kyung (commercial law professor)

 Kim Eun-kyung (Korean: 김은경; born 7 June 1965) is a South Korean professor of commercial law at Hankuk University of Foreign Studies currently serving as the Senior Deputy Governor of Financial Supervisory Service - the first woman to assume its post since FSS was established in 1999.
 As one of three Senior Deputy Governors, she is managing its Consumer Finance and Protection Bureau.

-She is reportedly regarded as an expert on consumer protection and insurance.
-She took various roles in Financial Supervisory Service and Financial Services Commission.
+She is reportedly regarded as an expert on consumer protection and insurance and took various roles in Financial Supervisory Service and Financial Services Commission.
 She served as a board member of Korea Legal Aid Corporation and Traffic Accident Compensation Supervisory Service.
 Moreover, she was a member of Presidential Commission of Policy Planning.

 Kim holds three degrees in law - bachelor's and master's from Hankuk University of Foreign Studies and doctorate from University of Mannheim.
 She has been teaching at her alma mater's law school from 2006.